-- State Significant Industrial Employment Precincts (SSIEP) some of which area also identified as nationally significant. - Prime Industrial Employment Precincts (PIEP).

-• State Innovation Places.
+- State Significant Industrial Employment Precincts (SSIEP) some of which are also identified as nationally significant. - Prime Industrial Employment Precincts (PIEP). - State Innovation Places.

-Refer to the State Significant and Prime Industrial Employment Precincts and State Innovation Places sections for more detail.
+Refer to the State significant and prime industrial employment precincts and State Innovation Places sections for more detail.